ibm-cloud-docs/schematics/workspace-setup.md

     4. Select the resource group where you want to create the workspace.
     5. Optional: Enter a description for your workspace.
     6. Click **Create** to create your workspace.
 Your workspace is created with a **Draft** state and the workspace **Settings** page opens.
-4. Connect your workspace to the GitHub or GitLab or Bitbucket repository where your Terraform configuration files are stored.
+4. Connect your workspace to the `GitHub`, `GitLab`, or `Bitbucket` repository where your Terraform configuration files are stored.

    If you want to upload a tape archive file (`.tar`) instead of pointing your workspace to a Git repository, you must use the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command and see the [upload a tar file to your workspace](/apidocs/schematics#upload-template-tar) API.
    {: tip}

-    1. On the workspace **Settings** page, enter the link to your GitHub or GitLab or Bitbucket repository.
+    1. On the workspace **Settings** page, enter the link to your `GitHub`, `GitLab`, or `Bitbucket` repository.
 The link can point to the `master` branch, any other branch, or a subdirectory.
       - Example for `master` branch: `https://github.com/myorg/myrepo`
       - Example for other branches: `https://github.com/myorg/myrepo/tree/mybranch`
       - Example for subdirectory: `https://github.com/mnorg/myrepo/tree/mybranch/mysubdirectory`